numcommand/num/doc/comparisons.md

 * You think of numbers in terms of streams and pipes.
 * You already use system tools, such as awk, grep, sed, make, etc.
 * Your data set fits in available RAM and is suitable for Unix pipes.
-* You want a quick way to pipe information to commands, without any dependencies.
+* You want a quick way to pipe text to commands, with no dependencies.
 * Your ideal tools are small, compiled once, with no dependencies, and no add ons.

 ### When to use R, or Julia, etc.